 Is it compulsory to vaccinate?
 Is it free?

-Vaccination will be on a voluntary basis with priority given to frontline and healthcare workers, followed by the elderly and vulnerable.
-Vaccinations will be free for all Singapore citizens, permanent residents and long-term pass holders.
+Vaccination is on a voluntary basis and is free for all Singapore citizens, permanent residents and long-term pass holders.

 Are the COVID-19 vaccines halal?